 The scar that runs in the crease under the breast is also very well hidden by the breast tissue.
 The vertical portion of the Inverted-T incision that runs down from the nipple to the crease under the breast is usually the most visible.

-If patients follow the surgeon’s recommendations regarding aftercare, the scars will fade and become lighter over time.
-When comparing breast reduction scars after 1 week to breast reduction scars after 6 months, they should appear significantly flatter and lighter and should continue to improve gradually for a full year.
+If patients follow the surgeon’s recommendations regarding aftercare, the scarring will fade and become lighter over time.
+When comparing breast reduction scars after 1 week to ones after 6 months, they should appear significantly flatter and lighter and should continue to improve gradually for a full year.